trainlinerecruitment/room-availability/README.md

 - If you want to do some prep beforehand, that’s fine—but **not expected**.
 We know your time is valuable.

 ### The Interview
 - Treat this like pairing with a teammate.
-Your interviewer will be there to help—you can ask questions, talk through ideas, or get unstuck.
+Your interviewer will be there to help - you can ask questions, talk through ideas.
 - Most importantly: **enjoy it**!
 We want this to be a positive experience.

 Good luck! 😃